Best Places to Get a Drink at Disney World (2025): Top Bars & Lounges

 Food Available: Chips and guac, queso

-Favorite Drink: Blood Orange Margarita & Avocado Margarita
+Order: Blood Orange Margarita & Avocado Margarita

 Link to menu »

-Pro Tip: It gets crowded fast.
+Know before you go: It gets crowded fast.
 Try visiting before noon or later in the evening.

 Oga’s Cantina (Star Wars: Galaxy’s Edge, Hollywood Studios)

-Best For: Destination Bar, Star Wars Fans
+Best For: Destination Bar, Star Wars Fans, First-Timers

 Reservations: Strongly recommended